texfaq/texfaq.github.io/FAQ-protect.md

 Finally, we have the [`makerobust`](https://ctan.org/pkg/makerobust) package, which  defines `\MakeRobustCommand` to convert a command to be robust.
-With the package, the ''wrapping'' above can simply be replaced by:
+With the package, the "wrapping" above can simply be replaced by:
 ```latex
 \MakeRobustCommand\fred
 ```